gsmfnc/StaRS2D/README.md

 a function and know the "if" statement).
 1. You have basics of control engineering (at least PID controllers).

-At the moment a course to explain basic control engineering techniques is in the making.
+At the moment a course to explain basic control engineering techniques using this simulator is in the making.
+The course will be written in order to have less pre-requisites.

 ## Installation